Treatment Services

 MENTAL HEALTH SERVICES

-Licensed mental health therapists provide mental health assessments and individual and group counseling for clients with co-occurring or mental health disorders.
+Licensed mental health therapists provide mental health assessments and individual and group therapy for clients with co-occurring substance use and mental health disorders.

 All counselor staff have received training on trauma-informed care and are adept at addressing issues that arise from adverse childhood experiences and other traumas.